• Skip to primary navigation

 skillet with mushrooms, broccoli and cheese on the table.

-A delightful vegetarian meal with broccoli, blue cheese, and mushrooms, a slice of bread on the side and you will not need anything else for dinner.
-Low-fat, low-calorie but high in taste.
+This delightful vegetarian mushrooms blue cheese recipe with broccoli is easy to make and delicious.
+Add a slice of bread on the side, and you will not need anything else for dinner.

-I've made this broccoli blue cheese skillet quite a few times lately, I just like it so much.
-It is delicious served either as a meal on its own or as a side dish for chicken or fish.
-When eaten as a side dish I only make about half of it.
+I've made this vegetarian broccoli mushrooms blue cheese recipe quite a few times lately; I just like it so much.
+It is delicious and can be served as a meal on its own or as a side dish for chicken or fish.
+When eaten as a side dish, I only make about half of it.

 • Broccoli: one head.
-It usually weighs about 500 g/ 1 lb.
+It usually weighs about 1 lb/ 500 g.
 Frozen can be substituted.
 Add to the pan while still frozen and cook as instructed.
 After 3-4 minutes it should be defrosted and very slightly cooked.
 If the frozen florets are very large (like my frozen broccoli often is), cut it into smaller pieces once cool enough to handle.

-• Mushrooms: I like button mushrooms for this recipe, they are just so pretty.
-However, mushrooms of any size can be used instead, just slice or quarter them.
-Why not try some wild mushrooms if available, they would be great as well?
+• Mushrooms: I like button mushrooms for this recipe because they are just so pretty.
+However, mushrooms of any size can be used instead; just slice or quarter them.
+If wild mushrooms are available, they would be great as well.

 • But if you have some Gorgonzola and are not a vegetarian, try this Creamy Gorgonzola Risotto with Pumpkin.